Litote/kmongo/kmongo-kdoc/docs/performance.md

 ![Friend benchmark](assets/images/benchmark4.png)

-Native mapping, even without custom codec, outperforms everything.
-This is because native mapping **skip** the not mapped bson data, when `org.bson.Document` & `Bson4Jackson` parse the bson entirely.
+kotlinx.Serialization outperforms everything.
+This is because kotlinx.Serialization mapping (like native mapping that has also a signifiant boost) **skips** the not mapped bson data, when `org.bson.Document` & `Bson4Jackson` parse the bson entirely.

 ## Conclusion

-If performance is critical for your use case, use "native" mapping and write custom Codecs for the most used parts of your project.
+If performance is critical for your use case, use "kotlinx.Serialization" mapping.
-But Jackson does not perform that bad, and is also a valid choice for almost all projects.
+But "Native" and Jackson does not perform that bad, and are also valid choices for almost all projects.